The Best Charcoal Teeth Whitening Supplement (Plus, Those Best for Health and Beauty)

 Carbon has been shown to improve kidney function so if your doctor gives you the go-ahead, this is a simple way of improving your health.

 You can also use this method to reduce your cholesterol levels.
 This was seen in a study done as early as 1989 already.
-Another added bonus is that it helps to reduce excess gas from the digestive tract too.
+Another added bonus is that just like a good vegan digestive enzyme it helps to reduce excess gas from the digestive tract too.

 Concerns About Activated Charcoal